Team members: Ian Graeme, Janice Mason

 - There were dairy products involved.

-We can neither confirm nor deny that the Masons or the Russians are involved, but it does start to seem conspiratorial, doesn’t it?
+While we can neither confirm nor deny that the Masons or the Russians are involved, it does start to seem conspiratorial.
 Why else would R2AK need to exist?

 Team Oaracle started their R2AK careers as promising contenders of the trimaran set.
-Ian with Team Blackfish and Fly, Janice as the Olympian rowing engine of Team Sistership (2015, 16 and 16, respectively).
+Ian with Team Blackfish and Fly, Janice as the Olympian rowing engine of Team Sistership (2015, 16, and 16, respectively).
 But then they found each other, fell into each other and out of the competition.
-In the smelliest kind of romantic, they decided that not only would they use the R2AK as their first date (yes, you read that right), but they would also make it as long as possible; 23 days dating/racing in a 22-foot rowboat with likely no more than six pairs of underwear between them.
+In the smelliest kind of romantic, they decided that not only would they use the R2AK as their first date (yes, you read that right), they would make it as long as possible: 23 days dating/racing in a 22-foot rowboat with likely no more than six pairs of underwear between them.
 Second date: R2AK 2018, 18 days in a double kayak.
-Their fastest finishing times in each year: 12 days, 6 days, 23 days, 18 days, and teed up for another Grim Sweeper baiting run on the same double kayak in 2019.
-We’ve kept the cheese in the same place, but they’ve found ways to increasingly take longer to get it by choosing progressively slower boats over the half decade they’ve been a part of this thing.
+Their fastest finishing times in each year: 12 days, 6 days, 23 days, 18 days.
+2019 was their quickest race, albeit a heartbreaking DNF as they missed the deadline for stage 1 despite a “Playing through!” portage through the golf course of an exclusive Victoria BC country club.

-While their career as lab rats might be otherwise short lived, at right about 60 days elapsed time on course, Team Oaracle has spent more time in the race, is the only team to do the SEVENTY48 and R2AK back to back, and is the only team that potentially rivals Team Soggy Beavers’ 2015 claim at mid-race amor.
+While their career as lab rats might be otherwise short lived, at over 60 days elapsed time on course, Team Oaracle has spent more time in the race, the only team to do the SEVENTY48 and R2AK back to back under human power, the only team that potentially rivals Team Soggy Beavers’ 2015 claim at mid-race canoodling.
 They are also the only team with a record of perfect attendance, and, to our knowledge, have the only tactical portage across a golf course in any boat race ever.

 Gold star and a special certificate.
 Golf clap.